vlnahp/Btcbf/README.md

 >  $ pip install -r requirements.txt

->  $ pip install git+https://github.com/mcdallas/cryptotools.git@master#egg=cryptotools (for linux) (on windows download and install from github manually: https://github.com/mcdallas/cryptotools )
+>  $ pip install git+https://github.com/mcdallas/cryptotools.git@master#egg=cryptotools (for Linux) (on windows download and install from GitHub manually: https://github.com/mcdallas/cryptotools )

+On windows download this [link](https://github.com/mcdallas/cryptotools/archive/refs/heads/master.zip).
+Then navigate to the path where python is installed( use _>where.exe python_ command in cmd or PowerShell to find it).
+Go to _/lib/site-packages_ and extract the zip file downloaded before to this folder.
+Navigate to _/cryptotools-master_, open PowerShell or cmd, execute _>python setup.py install command_, and you are done!!

+I used this module because of its speed.
+I have tried many modules and this was the fastest thanks to @mcdallas

 ## **Usage**